Wash Your Hands—Keep Germs Away

 Just because you can’t see germs doesn’t mean they aren’t there.

-“Washing your hands, and encouraging your kids to do the same, can help stop the spread of germs,” said Andi Shane, MD, MPH, Medical Director of Infectious Diseases at Children’s Healthcare of Atlanta.
+“Washing your hands, and encouraging your kids to do the same, can help stop the spread of germs,” said Andi Shane, MD, MPH, System Medical Director of Infectious Diseases at Children’s Healthcare of Atlanta.
 “No matter your child’s age, you can help them with good hand hygiene.”

 Hand hygiene has been proven to help prevent COVID-19, colds, the flu, sore throats, pinkeye and many more illnesses and infections.
-And viruses, such as colds and the flu, are most often transmitted on the hands when you wipe a runny nose, cover your mouth during a cough or scratch itchy, watery eyes.
+And viruses, such as colds and the flu, are most often transmitted on the hands when you wipe a runny nose, cover your mouth during a cough, or scratch itchy, watery eyes.

 It’s important to know when your hands and your child’s hands should be washed.
-The recommendations below help make sure you’re preventing the spread of germs as best as you can.
+The recommendations below will help make sure you’re preventing the spread of germs as best as you can.